JCICPH/jcicph.github.io/codecamp/index.md

 #Jenkins CI Code Camp 2014
 __August 21st, 2014 at Praqmaplex__

 ######It has become a tradition that we host a Jenkins CI Code Camp on the day prior to the User Event.
-This full day event appeals to both established Jenkins CI developers and developers all new to Jenkins CI
+This full day event appeals to both established Jenkins CI developers and developers all new to Jenkins CI.
+The Code Camp has it's own designated Trello board [Go there](https://trello.com/b/bYqSkh1e){: target="_blank"} and see what's cooking"

 <a href="https://plus.google.com/photos/112243565708972138490/albums/5922621914342401441" target="_blank">
 <img src="/images/codecamp.jpg" class="stdright" style="width:500"></a>